|Image courtesy: Pcmag|

-Obviously the url parameter wasn’t validated and it was reflected on the JSON file.
+Obviously, the URL parameter wasn’t validated and it was reflected in the JSON file.
 The researcher was able to download the file, and by renaming it to .bat the calculator program in windows was executed.

 It was possible by just changing the path so it downloaded a batch file and run a different windows command.